polyhedralpress/project-polyhedral/polyhedral/src/01-Introduction.md

 The following section is a quick overview of the elements of game play in
 {{book.product}}.
 Some of this is discussed in more detail later in the book.

+### Abstractions, not Simulations
+The Foundations Role-Playing Game System does not attempt to simulate real-world actions, events, or environments in any detail.
+Instead, it prioritizes abstraction and storytelling over realism.
+The system emphasizes narrative flexibility, where players and the Storyteller collaboratively shape the world and actions through creative interpretation rather than rigid adherence to realistic cause and effect.
+Mechanics in {{book.product}} often take a backseat to the fluidity of the narrative, allowing for scenes of dramatic importance to unfold without being bogged down by the minutiae of physical or logical accuracy.

+In keeping with this approach, {{book.product}} encourages the Storyteller to actively interpret and modify the rules as needed to preserve the spirit of the story rather than strictly simulating outcomes based on physical laws or realistic expectations.
+For example, the game does not simulate the precise mechanics of combat, magic, or social interactions in the way a more simulationist game might.
+Instead, it abstracts these elements to facilitate an exciting, dynamic experience that focuses on the emotional and narrative weight of characters’ actions, rather than the intricate details of how those actions would unfold in a real-world setting.
+This makes the system more about storytelling and collaborative creation than it is about an accurate simulation of reality.

+### Applying Rules
+If two rules seemingly contradict one another, the more specific of the two rules is applied.
+If it isn't clear which rule should be applied or there are no rules for a given situation, the Storyteller is responsible for adjudicating and resolving the situation.
+The Storyteller may also decide that they are not using certain rules.

+If a rule doesn't work for your game, feel free to change it.
+If a rule is getting in the way of having fun, either ignore it or change it.
+If you have an idea that would work better for your group than one presented in
+{{book.product}}, go with it.
+You are the best judge of what will make your game fun.
+Players are incredibly creative, and if following the written rules leads to something that doesn't fit with the story, then the rules are wrong and the story is right.
+The story&mdash;and the enjoyment of everyone at the table&mdash;should always take priority over strict rule-following.

+### Always Round Down
+Whenever a number is divided in the game, always round down if you end up with a fractional number, even if the fraction is one-half or greater.
+This greatly simplifies the math in the game.

 ### The D6
 At its core, {{book.product}} is designed to be played using only six-sided dice, also known as d6's.
 Generally a player will roll three six-sided dice, or